nodemcu/nodemcu-firmware/docs/en/modules/uart.md

 ## uart.setup()

 (Re-)configures the communication parameters of the UART.

+!!! note

+    Bytes sent to the UART can get lost if this function re-configures the UART while reception is in progress.

 #### Syntax
 `uart.setup(id, baud, databits, parity, stopbits, echo)`